Perfect Espresso: How to Use an Espresso Machine to Pull the Espresso Shot

 3. Tamp your grounds so the bed is flat and even

 You’ll want your beans roughly evenly distributed before tamping.
-This can be accomplished by lightly tapping the side of the portafilter with your hand, or even by leveling the espresso grounds off with the side of your finger as we showed you above.
+This can be accomplished by lightly tapping the side of the portafilter with your hand, or even by levelling the espresso grounds off with the side of your finger as we showed you above.

 Once you’ve done that it’s time to get tamping.